-This in mind, we are still a long way off securing sustainable water use from the River Murray and this is of major concern.
+This in mind, we are still a long way off from securing sustainable water use from the River Murray and this is of major concern.

 Port Augusta, along with its neighbouring cities of Port Pirie and Whyalla, is heavily reliant on water from the River Murray for both human and industrial consumption.
-Given the River Murray’s poor state of heath, with obvious and increasing salinity levels and low water flows, I believe the cries of ‘we need to act’ are now being heard by many people.
+Given the River Murray’s poor state of health, with obvious and increasing salinity levels and low water flows, I believe the cries of ‘we need to act’ are now being heard by many people.

-In addition to this we need to consider the current predictions of experts – that in the near future our region will experience increased pressures on infrastructure, environment and services as a result of a large population increase due to various economic opportunities such as the mining boom in the north of the State.
+In addition to this, we need to consider the current predictions of experts – that in the near future, our region will experience increased pressures on infrastructure, environment and services as a result of a large population increase due to various economic opportunities such as the mining boom in the north of the State.
 One would expect as a result of this alone, we would be doubling our water use.

 Focussing more locally on Port Augusta, it is estimated the city will almost double in population in coming years.
-To address the future water needs, while considering the National Water Initiative which is aimed at reducing flows from the River Murray, Port Augusta is taking the initiative and preparing for a future which is not totally reliant on the River Murray (mains) water.
+To address the future water needs, while considering the National Water Initiative which is aimed at reducing flows from the River Murray, Port Augusta is taking the initiative and preparing for a future that is not totally reliant on the River Murray (mains) water.